 “You are wasting time because you didn’t move into your future right now, and your senses are dull, being stuck, traveling backwards in time, controlled by negative actions, decision, choices, TV, media, electronics, technology, greed, lust, and anything that will stop you from living, loving, and learning and sharing God’s truth.

-The One True God, that looks just like you, helps us to move into the direction of perfection, knowing that you only need the company of God to cover your weakness and sad fallen status of sin and evil!
+The One True God, that looks just like you, helps us to move in the direction of perfection, knowing that you only need the company of God to cover your weakness and sad fallen status of sin and evil!
 Choosing to change is the process of being tested.
-Passing the test over time is important, so that God has a record of your personal labor of Obedience, Love and Goodness– which are a critical part of the process of the Christian journey.
+Passing the test over time is important so that God has a record of your personal labor of Obedience, Love, and Goodness– which are a critical part of the process of the Christian journey.

 The Clay Vessel

 You are not God.
 You are not The Potter!
 If you, being the clay vessel or glass of water, cannot hold God’s liquid lifestyle of love, then you are worthless in your present state and are in need of repair, repentance, and restoration; with your car totaled and trashed in the junkyard of life before you die and go to hell.
 Let God fix your vessel, and regulate your perfect body with His Spirit of Love.